SDC-Consulting-BE/sfds/README.md

 My personal design system to facilitate the creation of webapps using Flutter.

-Key packages used in the design system:
+Key packages used in the design system (not covered in this readme):

 - [package_info_plus](https://pub.dev/packages/package_info_plus)
 - [shared_preferences](https://pub.dev/packages/shared_preferences)